KennethEvans/VS-PenInfo/README.md

 # Pen Test Apps

-This project contains several apps to test pen output.
+This project contains several apps to test pressure-sensitive pen output.
 They were originally written to investigate claims made for tilt and pressure with the Microsoft Surface Pen.
 They should all show what values are being sent for tilt (angle and azimuth) and pressure, as well as other data available for the particular API.

 The applications are: